olenapetrova-da/lublin-events-hub/docs/lehv2/LEHv2_Hub_to_DB_Mapping_S1.md

   - `events` approximates “logical events”,
   - `showtimes` holds all concrete calendar instances.

-For sources where one logical event has multiple URLs (e.g. `official` exhibitions with one page per day), Stage 1 keeps the mapping:
+For sources where one logical event has multiple URLs (e.g. one page per day), Stage 1 merges those into a single logical event by relying on Hub `event_ref`:

-- one Hub event (page URL) → one `events` row,
-- showtimes for all relevant dates are materialised in `showtimes`.

-We intentionally do **not** merge multiple `official` URLs into a single event_id in Stage 1.
-Any higher-level deduplication by “logical event” can be done later in analytics or a separate enrichment workflow.
+- Hub emits the same `event_ref` for all URLs belonging to the same logical event.
+- WF-INGEST computes `event_id = sha1(source + "|" + event_ref)` and upserts `events` by `event_id`.
+- Distinct occurrences are represented as distinct rows in `showtimes` (date/time/venue).
+- `events.url` keeps a full URL for user click-through and may be overwritten by the latest/“best” URL.

 ---